HotBarbeque/C9-README-KC/README.md

 Node and Inquirer npm

 ## Usage
-Download the repository to your local computer and in the integrated terminal type "node index.js" to begin the series of questions.
+Download the repository to your local computer.
+Then install the Inquirer npm.
+Then in the integrated terminal type "node index.js" to begin the series of questions.
 ![screenshot](/assets/screenshot.PNG)

 ## Credits